Paleri Manikyam: Oru Pathirakolapathakathinte Katha (film)

 The film won four Kerala State Film Awards including the Best Film Award.
 Mammootty won his fifth Kerala State Film Award for Best Actor for playing three roles Ahmed Haji, Haridas, and Khalid Ahmed in this movie.
-Shweta Menon also won her first Kerala State Film Award for Best Actress for this film.
+Shwetha Menon also won her first Kerala State Film Award for Best Actress for her performance in this film.

 Plot

 The story revolves around the unnatural death of a young woman named Manikyam in Paleri, a small village in northern Kerala, in the late 1950s.
 Although it was claimed by her in-laws that she died after she had a seizure, examination of the body revealed it to be a case of murder and rape.
 The police charged three locals with the murder, only to be released by the court which described the prosecution's case as flawed.
 With no further investigation, the case had, since then, gone cold over the years, eventually acquiring the status of an unsolved mystery.

 Around 52 years later, Haridas, a detective living in New Delhi, sets out on a journey to Paleri hoping to solve this mystery.
 Apparently, he was born in the same village on the same night when Manikyam was killed.
 He is joined by Sarayu, a crime analyst.

 Most of the clues and knowledge of Balan Nair and Keshavan lead him to zero in on Ahmed Haji, a cruel feudal landlord who lived in Paleri during that period.
 It was obvious why his name did not figure in police reports from that era; he was so powerful and influential in Paleri at that time.
-Slowly, as things become clear, Haridas deduces that the murderer is Khalid Ahmed, Haji's first wife's eldest son.
+Slowly, as things become clear, Haridas deduces that the murderer is Ahmed Haji, who realised that Khalid Ahmed, Haji's first wife's eldest son had raped the girl and left her alive.
+Velayudhan is tasked with disposing the body and further kills an accidental witness at the river bank.
+Velayudhan and his help then hung the body near Manickyam's house and even changed the method again by attempting to make the death because of injuries during a seizure.